Environmental policy of the United States: Issues

 Since the environmental movement of the 1970s, the nature of environmental issues has changed.
 While the initial emphasis was on conventional air and water pollutants, which were the most obvious and easily measurable problems, newer issues are long-term problems that are not easily discernible and can be surrounded by controversy.

+Climate change

+Though China has the greatest annual carbon dioxide emissions (area of its rectangle), the U.S. exceeds China in per capita emissions.